Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Bipartite Tournaments and Pointed Games

 A \emph{pointed game} $\Pi$ on $I$ is a game with a chosen vertex which we label $0$.
 Let $I_+ = \Pi^{-1}(0)$ and $I_- = \Pi(0)$.
 With $I_+, I_-$ fixed we call $\Pi$ a pointed game on the pair $(I_+,I_-)$.
 We denote by $\Pi_+$ and $\Pi_-$ the tournaments which are the restrictions of $\Pi$ to $I_+$ and $I_-$ respectively.
 We let $\Xi$ denote $\Pi|(I_+ \cup I_-) \setminus (\Pi_+ \cup \Pi_-)$.
 It consists of those edges which connect elements of $I_+$ with those of $I_-$.
 Thus, $\Xi$ is a bipartite tournament on the pair $\{ I_+, I_- \}$.
 The union $\Pi_+ \cup \Pi_- \cup \Xi$ consists of all edges of $\Pi$ except those which connect to $0$.

 Recall that a subset $A \subset I$ is invariant for a relation $\Pi$ on $I$ when $\Pi(A) \subset A$, in which case, $B = I \setminus A$ is invariant for $\Pi^{-1}$.
-We think of the pair $\{ B, A \}$ as a \emph{splitting} for $\Pi$.
-A nontrivial splitting for a relation $\Pi$ exists if and only $\Pi$ is not strong.
-Since any game is strong, no game admits a splitting, but the tournaments $\Pi_{\pm}$ and the bivariate tournament $\Xi$ need not be strong.
+We think of the pair $\{ B, A \}$ as a \emph{splitting} for $\Pi$ when neither $A$ nor $B$ is empty.
+A splitting for a relation $\Pi$ exists if and only $\Pi$ is not strong.
+Since any game is strong, no game admits a splitting, but the tournaments $\Pi_{\pm}$ and the bipartite tournament $\Xi$ need not be strong.

 \begin{lem} ({\bfseries Splitting Lemma}) Let $\Pi$ be a pointed game on the pair $(I_+,I_-)$ and $A \subset I \setminus \{ 0 \}$.
 Let $A_{\pm} = A \cap I_{\pm}$.
 The following are equivalent. \begin{itemize} \item[(i)] $A$ is invariant for $\Xi^{-1}$. \item[(ii)] $A_{\pm}$ is invariant for $\Pi_{\pm}$ and, in addition, either \\ $|A_+| = |A_-|$ or $|A_+| = |A_-| - 1$. \end{itemize} \end{lem}